alexadmin/it_overview/README.md

 Windows Server - is best choise.
 Yes, I'm Linux admin, but I use it.
 OpenLDAP is not suited for commercial exploitation.
 Install at least 2 servers.
 First server promote to DC, add second server to domain of first server, promote second server to DC.

+### log server

+Graylog is best choice.
+Was founded in 2009.
+- LDAP auth with group mapping
+- all transports

+### backup

+- even if you backup VM, backup db localy, it provides you to restore db fast.
+Restore VM is long.
+- pg_dumpall - not consistent, use pg_basebackup
+- backup dbs each first day of month for 1 year, and of cause everyday during week

+### networks

+Create separate network for each segment.
+For example if you have rack in DC and DC provider provide LAN to cloud, keep rack servers and cloud VM in different network to avoid loop.
+If you aimed to configure VLAN from HQ to DC you will get loop with high probability.
+- developer can bring up server on desktop and tell another developer ip address, that way multiple server born.
+Rescrict on swith that developers can't see each other.

+### iptables
+- tcpdump can see incoming packets if they are droped by iptables, but can't see outgoing

+### backup
+- if you use rsync run as root on both servers, source server should be completely accessible.
+For example Bacula documentation: "The Clients (bacula-fd) must run as root to be able to access all the system files."

+# Application services

+### balancer
+- should be dumd, idea balancer - nginx with one reverse proxy block, proxy next upstream, it shouldn't contain logic, so you can bring up web server in different env, and all should work without balancer.
+- create small VM for stale domains, 301 etc. Do not store legacy domains for redirects in production.
+- suited for: ip filtering, auth (basic)

+### webserver
+- suited for: rewrites and redirects, web site should work without balancer

 # Job processes

 - Create task, describe it.
 How you will do it.
 Count all cooperation people, create agreament with all people.
 Before production deployment write plan of installation and reverce and backup steps